adambaialiev/mflow-agents-sdk/README.md

-# MFlow Agents SDK
+# mflow Agents SDK

 A TypeScript/JavaScript SDK for building and working with AI agents across multiple large language model providers.
 This SDK provides a unified interface for creating agents with OpenAI, Anthropic Claude, and Together AI models.
+You can test, use and distribute your agent in [mflow.dev](https://mflow.dev)

 ## Features

 - **Multi-provider support**: Use models from OpenAI, Anthropic, and Together AI
 - **Streaming responses**: Built-in support for Server-Sent Events (SSE) streaming
-- **Agent communication**: Framework for specialized agents to collaborate
-- **TypeScript support**: Full type definitions for improved developer experience
-- **Cross-environment compatibility**: Works in both ESM and CommonJS environments

 ## Installation